kpluas21/Portfolio/README.md

-# Simple-Programming-Projects
+# Portfolio
-A collection of small programs written in C++ for Linux.
+A collection of small programs and frameworks written in C++ for Linux.
+Details for these programs can be found in their respective folders.